nestorrente/reactionjs/README.md

 function nextTick(callback: () => void): void
 ```

-Allows you to execute a portion of code in the next event cycle of the execution environment.
+Allows you to execute a portion of code in the **next event cycle** of the execution environment.
 This is actually the same as `setTimeout(callback, 0)`.

-This method is very useful when you are doing multiple data modifications and you want wait for watcher's execution before continue:
+This method is very useful when you are doing multiple data modifications and you want to **wait for watcher's execution** before continue:

 ```javascript
 const pokemon = reactive({